The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Introduction

-In the case of three-variable polynomials, it is interesting when the Maillot variety is a curve of genus 1.
-Therefore, in the four-variable context, it is natural to consider the case where the Maillot variety has a model which is a $K3$ surface.
-In Section \ref{section K3}, we study the transcendental and algebraic parts of the motivic and the Deligne-Beilinson cohomology of $K3$ surfaces.
-In particular, if $X$ is a singular $K3$ surface over $\Qbb$ (i.e., the Néron-Severi group $NS(X_{\bar \Qbb})$ has rank 20), the transcendental part of the Deligne-Beilinson cohomology $H^3_\Dcal(X, \Rbb(4))$ has real dimension 1 (see Proposition \ref{DBK3}).
-Therefore, Beilinson's conjecture for the transcendental part of the motivic cohomology can be stated as follows.
+Recall that, in the case of three-variable polynomials, if the Maillot variety is a curve of genus one, the Mahler measure can be related to the special value at $s=3$ of the $L$-function of the associated elliptic curve.
+Therefore, in the four-variable context, it is natural to consider cases in which the Maillot variety admits a projective regular model $X$ that is a $K3$ surface.
+In particular, if the projective regular model $X$ is a singular $K3$ surface with Picard rank 20 over $\Qbb$ (i.e., $NS(X_{\bar \Qbb})$ is generated by 20 divisors defined over $\Qbb$), then under Beilinson's conjecture for the transcendental part of motivic cohomology \ref{242}, the Mahler measure is expressed in terms of the Riemann zeta function and the $L$-function of a weight 3 modular form (see Corollary \ref{final})

-\begin{conj}[\textbf{Beilinson's conjecture}, Conjecture \ref{2.7}] Let $X$ be a singular $K3$ surface over $\Qbb$.
-Let $\xi$ be a nontrivial element in the transcendental part of the motivic cohomology $H^3_\Mcal(X, \Qbb(4))$ and $\gamma$ be a generator of transcendental part of singular cohomology $H_2(X(\Cbb), \Qbb)^-$.
-We have